-^{(1)25%} of the total shares subject to the original option vested on the first anniversary of the grant and 1/48th of the total shares subject to the original option vested and will vest on the grant date day of each month thereafter until fully vested.

-^{(2) 1/48}th of the total original awards vested on June 22, 2012 and vested or will vest every month thereafter until fully vested.

-^{(3)25%} of the total original award vested on May 22, 2012 and vested or will vest every twelve months thereafter until fully vested.

-^{(4) 12.5%} of the total original award vested on November 27, 2011 and vested or will vest every six months thereafter until fully vested.

-12.5% of the total original award vested on November 22, 2012 and vested or will vest every six months thereafter until fully vested.
+25% of the total shares subject to the original option vested on the first anniversary of the grant and 1/48th of the (1)total shares subject to the original option vested and will vest on the grant date day of each month thereafter until fully vested.
+(2) 25% of the total original award vested on May 28, 2013, and will vest every twelve months thereafter until fully vested.
+(3) 12.5% of the total original award vested on November 1, 2013, and will vest every six months thereafter until fully vested.
+(4) 1/48th of the total original awards vested on June 27, 2011, and vested or will vest every month thereafter until fully vested.
+(5) 1/48th of the total original awards vested on June 22, 2012, and vested or will vest every month thereafter until fully vested.
+(6) 25% of the total original award vested on May 22, 2012, and vested or will vest every twelve months thereafter until fully vested.
+(7) 12.5% of the total original award vested on November 27, 2011, and vested or will vest every six months thereafter until fully vested.
+(8) 12.5% of the total original award vested on November 22, 2012, and vested or will vest every six months thereafter until fully vested.

-OPTION EXERCISES AND STOCK VESTED IN THE FISCAL YEAR 2012
+OPTION EXERCISES AND STOCK VESTED IN THE FISCAL YEAR 2013

-The following table presents the stock options exercised by our Named Executive Officers and restricted stock units held by our Named Executive Officers that vested in 2012.
+The following table presents the stock options exercised by our Named Executive Officers and restricted stock units held by our Named Executive Officers that vested in 2013.